Check service

 --always-ok Always returns OK.

---service SERVICE Name of the service.
-Supports Python Regular
+--service SERVICE Name of the Windows service(s) to check.
+Supports

 --starttype {automatic,disabled,manual}